 The two words that instantly come to mind while watching the film are mood and atmosphere.
 For most people, dealing with dead bodies isn’t an everyday occurrence.
 With the two leads being coroners, there’s already an eeriness to the film before it actually tries to scare you.
 Brian Cox and Emile Hirsch feel natural in their roles and do well enough to ease the early tension given their professions.
 However, the abnormalities they discover with the body and the secrets that are revealed will chill viewers to the bone.
 The thrilling visuals and audio will keep you on the edge of your seat and always make you wonder what can possibly happen next.
 There are plenty of fantastical elements to the story but the script from Ian Goldberg and Richard Naing also keeps bringing the audience back to reality.
 After all, Tommy and Austin are presented as rational men relying on facts to uncover the gritty details of their subjects.

 The best thing about The Autopsy of Jane Doe is its mystery.
 The visually pristine condition of Jane Doe gives way to some horrific details lurking beneath the skin.
 What starts out as a routine autopsy for Tommy and Austin turns into a life changing (and threatening) event.
 The constant uneasiness mixed with familiar, but effective, horror tropes hearkens back to classics like The Shining all way to modern favorites like The Conjuring.
 The film is basically a detective story that takes place in one main location with only two characters and it still somehow finds a way to make a lasting impact.
 Some may criticize the ending of the film but it makes sense given the events that Tommy and Austin experience.
 If you’re looking for a creepy slow burn horror experience, The Autopsy of Jane Doe is a must watch.

 That’s it for Part 2!
-Cinema Smack’s 31 Days of Horror will conclude in Part 3!
+Click here for Part 3!